MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-setup-preview.md

 Verbose | false  | When verbose mode is turned on, some display commands (such as register dumping) produce more detailed output. (-v command-line option).
 Elevate | true |  Must always be set to true.
 Restartable | true |  Must always be set to true.
 UseImplicitCommandLine | false | Use implicit command-line (-cimp command-line option).
-This starts with an implicit command line instead of an explicit process to run.
+This starts teh debugger with an implicit command line instead of an explicit process to run.

 For more information about the command line options, see [WinDbg Command-Line Options](windbg-command-line-options.md).